microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/android/README.md

 ## Overview

-This is a basic Phi-3 example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-GenAI](https://github.com/microsoft/onnxruntime-genai) support for running generative AI models .
+This is a basic Phi-3 example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-GenAI](https://github.com/microsoft/onnxruntime-genai) support for running generative AI models.
 This app demonstrates the usage of phi-3 model in a simple question answering chatbot mode.

 ### Model
 The model used here is from the source: [HuggingFace](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx#phi-3-mini-4k-instruct-onnx-models)